Last Updated on

-Well, if you hit publish on a guest post about the Top 10 Digital Marketing Trends of 2019, but it’s not backed by any data nor does it have any helpful imagery, it’s probably not going to get shared or linked to.
+Well, if you hit publish on a guest post about the Top 10 Digital Marketing Trends of 2019, but it has no useful data or images, it’s probably not going to get shared.

 Alternatively, if your article is filled with interesting stats to back up your claims, beautiful infographics, and striking imagery, it is much more likely to go viral and generate passive backlinks.